 Apple agrees to pay back-taxes to French authorities

-U.S. technology giant Apple said it had reached a deal with France to pay an undeclared amount of back-dated tax, with French media putting the sum at around 500 million euros (US$571 million).

-PARIS: U.S. technology giant Apple said it had reached a deal with France to pay an undeclared amount of back-dated tax, with French media putting the sum at around 500 million euros (US$571 million).
+PARIS: Apple's French division said it had reached a deal with France to pay an undeclared amount of back-dated tax, which French media estimated at around 500 million euros (US$571 million).

 Apple's French division confirmed the tax payment agreement, but did not disclose how much it had agreed to pay.

+French business magazine L'Express/L'Expansion, which reported the tax payment figure, said the deal was reached in December after several months of negotiations between tax authorities and the company.

-The French government is pushing for a European Union-wide tax on the world's top digital and software companies.
+France is pushing for a European Union-wide tax on the world's top digital and software companies such as Google, owned by Alphabet Inc, Amazon , Facebook and Apple that use complex intra-group arrangements to pay low single-digit tax rates on profits derived from European customers.
+The arrangements are not illegal.

+French Finance Minister Bruno Le Maire said in January that he was confident European Union member states would reach an agreement by the end of March on an EU-wide tax on global digital companies.

+Online retail group Amazon settled a long-running dispute with French tax authorities in February last year.
+France had been seeking nearly 200 million euros (US$228.20 million) from the company.

-(Reporting by Simon Carraud; Writing by Sudip Kar-Gupta; Editing by Luke Baker)
+(Reporting by Simon Carraud; Writing by Sudip Kar-Gupta and Bate Felix; Editing by Luke Baker and Jane Merriman)